$\mathbb{Q}$-Fano threefolds and Laurent inversion: Exploring the database to diversify examples

 \labelitemi{{\boldmath$\cdot$}}

 We first discuss the six singular curves: \begin{itemize} \item $C_1=\{ x_2=x_3=x_4=x_6=x_7=x_8=0\}$.
 Note that this is a non-$\QQ$-factorial curve, belonging to the charts $U_{15}$ and $U_{19}$ (notice in particular that $x_1$ never vanishes here).
-We restrict the equations of $X$ to $C_1$ and the equations become the Pfaffians of
+We restrict the equations of $X$ to $C_1$ and they become the Pfaffians of

 i.e. all but two equations disappear and we obtain the system This system has no solutions, as $x_5=x_9=0$ does not belong to either chart containing the curve $C_1$. \item $C_2=\{ x_1=x_2=x_4=x_5=x_7=0\}$.
 This belongs to $U_{68}$ and $U_{389}$, therefore $x_8\neq 0$.
 The matrix $A$ becomes: and we have the three surviving equations This time the contradiction is $x_6=x_9=0$.